 3.18.2 Non-Renewal of Renewable Term Contracts If the department chair, dean, and Provost agree not to renew a faculty member's renewable term appointment (RTA) contract, except for cause, the faculty member will receive written notice of the decision and an explanation of the basis for the decision.
 See §4.4 for policies and procedures regarding termination for cause.
 For RTA faculty under an initial appointment, the deadline for notification of non-renewal is December 15 of the academic year in which the appointment ends.
-For RTA faculty under a reappointment, notification of non-renewal is due 12 months prior to the expiration of the reappointment.
-If written notification of non-renewal is not provided by the required deadline, the faculty member will be offered, at the Provost's sole discretion, either: i) a final one-year limited term contract for the academic year following the one in which the appointment ends; or ii) equivalent separation pay calculated on the basis of the faculty member's annual salary multiplied by a factor of 1.20 (to account for the value of fringe benefits).
+For RTA faculty under a reappointment, notification of non-renewal is not provided by the required deadline, the faculty member will be offered, at the Provost's sole discretion, either: i) a final one-year limited term contract for the academic year following the one in which the appointment ends; or ii) equivalent separation pay calculated on the basis of the faculty member's annual salary multiplied by a factor of 1.20 (to account for the value of fringe benefits).